camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 ---
 id: eks-terraform
-title: "Deploy an AWS Kubernetes Cluster (EKS) with Terraform"
+title: "Deploy an Amazon Kubernetes Cluster (EKS) with Terraform"
-description: "Deploy an AWS EKS cluster with a Terraform module for a quick Camunda 8 setup."
+description: "Deploy an Amazon EKS cluster with a Terraform module for a quick Camunda 8 setup."
 ---

 This guide offers a detailed tutorial for deploying an Amazon Web Services (AWS) Elastic Kubernetes Service (EKS) cluster, tailored explicitly for deploying Camunda 8 and using Terraform, a popular Infrastructure as Code (IaC) tool.

 This is designed to help leverage the power of IaC to streamline and reproduce a Cloud infrastructure setup.
-By walking through the essentials of setting up an AWS EKS cluster, configuring AWS IAM permissions, and integrating a PostgreSQL database, this guide explains the process of using Terraform with AWS, making it accessible even to those new to Terraform or IaC concepts.
+By walking through the essentials of setting up an Amazon EKS cluster, configuring AWS IAM permissions, and integrating a PostgreSQL database, this guide explains the process of using Terraform with AWS, making it accessible even to those new to Terraform or IaC concepts.

 :::tip